Bradcomp/dumb-db/README.md

 db.database = './data/db.json';
 ```

-While it automatically persists your data, you can also call `db.persist()`.
+While it automatically persists your data, you can also call `db.persist()` manually.